 Inspected and treated fruit must be packed in new cartons.
 Packing material would be synthetic or processed if of plant origin.
 No unprocessed packing material of plant origin, such as straw, will be allowed.
 All wood material used in packaging of persimmon fruit must comply with the AQIS conditions (e.g. those in "Cargo containers: Quarantine aspects and procedures" (AQIS, 2003)).
 All boxes should be labelled with the orchard registration number and packinghouse registration number for the purposes of trace back in the event that this is necessary.
 The pallets should be securely strapped only after phytosanitary inspection has been carried out following mandatory post-harvest treatments.
 Palletised product is to be identified by attaching a uniquely numbered pallet card to each pallet or part pallet to enable trace back to registered orchards.

 IMPORT CONDITION 11.
-PRE-EXPORT PHYTOSANITARY INSPECTION BY NPPO
+TARGETED PRE-EXPORT INSPECTION BY NPPO

-The NPPO will inspect all consignments in accordance with official procedures for all visually detectable quarantine pests and trash using sampling procedures developed by the NPPO in consultation with Biosecurity Australia/AQIS.
+The NPPO will inspect all consignments in accordance with official procedures for all visually detectable quarantine pests, soil and trash using sampling procedures developed by the NPPO in consultation with Biosecurity Australia/AQIS.
 Sheltered sites such as the calyx and any indented areas are to be inspected carefully.
+During inspection, the produce is to be examined directly with a lens or binocular microscope, or any pests or debris may be brushed onto a white sheet of paper for inspection under a lens or microscope.
+Inspection must be completed in packinghouses that are registered with and audited by the NPPO.